-I’ve spent a decent portion of my career as a digital marketing consultant implementing lead generation tools for clients ranging from scrappy startups to corporate giants.
+I’ve spent a decent portion of my career as a digital marketing consultant implementing best lead generation tools for clients ranging from scrappy startups to corporate giants.
 After countless strategy sessions, implementation headaches, and data analysis deep-dives, I’ve seen firsthand which platforms deliver results and which fall short.

 My team and I have tested these solutions across industries, budgets, and business models—sometimes learning the hard way so you don’t have to.